Mancek/Mancek/README.md

 ## I'm a Student and Developer!!

 - 🚧 I'm wokring on projects related to [CroHerze][chsite]
-- 📙 I’m currently learning Android development and Machine learning/Artificial intelligence
+- 📙 I’m currently learning PHP and Python
 - 😄 Fun fact: I like to play videogames

 ### Connect with me: